Learning Ising models from one or multiple samples: Overview of Techniques

-where we used that $\hat \beta$ is an optimizer of $\varphi(x;{\beta})$.
-Hence, if the above ratio is small enough, we get our desired result.
+A bound on the error can then be proved by the following steps.
+First, we show that for every $J_0 \in \mathcal{J}$ that is far from $J^*$ we have

+with high probability.
+One can prove this using a Taylor approximation of $\varphi$, while utilizing the first directional derivatives of $\varphi$ that we define as

+and the second directed derivatives that we similarly define.
+Evaluating the Taylor approximation of $t \mapsto J^* + t(J_0-J^*)$ at $t=1$, one obtains that

+and $J_x$ is a point in the segment connecting $J_0$ with $J^*$.
+Hence, to show a large gap between $\phi(x;J_0),\phi(x;J^*)$ we need a good upper bound on the absolute value of the first derivative and a good lower bound on the second derivative.

-We now turn to the specific challenges encountered when trying to bound this ratio.
-The derivative $\varphi'(x;\beta^*)$ takes the form
+We now turn to the specific challenges encountered when trying to prove these bounds.
+The derivative $\varphi'(x;J^*)$ takes the form

-We notice that $\E[\varphi'_i(x;\beta^*)\mid x_{-i}] = 0$, hence it suffices to show concentration of the derivative around its mean to obtain a good upper bound.
-However, tail bounds on the gradient from prior work do not lead us to the optimal bound on the ratio~\eqref{eq:645} in our setting.
+We notice that $\E[\varphi'_i(x;J^*)\mid x_{-i}] = 0$, hence it suffices to show concentration of the derivative around its mean to obtain a good upper bound.
+However, tail bounds on the gradient from prior work do not lead us to the optimal bound on the derivative in our setting.
 Instead, we use Lemma~\ref{lem:informal-subsample} to select a number of subsets $I_1,\ldots,I_l$ of $[n]$, such that conditioned on $x_{-I_j}$, $x_{I_j}$ satisfies Dobrushin's condition.
 The lemma also guarantees that each $i \in [n]$ belongs to $\ell'$ different subsets $I_j$ where $\ell'$ is a constant fraction of $\ell$, which means we can write

-Hence, it suffices to bound each one of the terms that appear in the max.
-In fact, since each term $\sum_{i \in I_j} \varphi'_i(x)$ has zero mean conditioned on $x_{-I_j}$, it suffices to show that it concentrates around its mean conditioned on $x_{-I_j}$.
+Hence, it suffices to bound each one of the terms that appear in the maximum.
+In fact, since each term $\sum_{i \in I_j} \varphi'_i(x;J^*)$ has zero mean conditioned on $x_{-I_j}$, it suffices to show that it concentrates around its expectation conditioned on $x_{-I_j}$.
 Given that conditioning on $x_{-I_j}$, $x_{I_j}$ satisfies Dobrushin's condition, we can use the concentration inequality from Informal Theorem~\ref{thm:informal-concentration}, to derive that

 with high probability.
 Applying \eqref{eq:1} and union bounding over $j \in [\ell]$, we deduce that with high probability,